 But I can’t show myself.
 I can’t be seen like this, not by my people.

 A man crashes against the wall, tumbles over, a discharged pistol falling from his hand.
 I smell blood.
 Fresh and warm.

 John Geddes, just a boy when I died, falls among the rushes, crashes on frozen ground.
-Frost crystals burst into a cloud around him.
-The scarf round his neck didn’t stop the blade that slew him.
+Frost crystals burst into a cloud around.
+The plaid scarf didn’t stop the blade that slew him.
 His eyes are dull already.

 I touch his forehead.
-‘Bless you, John Geddes.
-May you go with God as you went with him.’
+“Bless you, John Geddes.
+May you go with God as you always did.”

-Shouts from the field, an order, ‘MacMahon, pursue that woman.’
+Shouts from the field, an order, “MacMahon, pursue that girl.”

 MacMahon?
 Is this how this is to be played out?
 The very same man that rode me down those seven years ago?
 The man who killed my father.